ICCS-ISAC/iccs-isac.github.io/pages/recommended-directives-guidelines.md

 ---
-title: Recommended Directives and Guidelines
+title: Recommended Directives
 lang: en
 ref: recommended-directives-guidelines
 ---
+> Note: Guidelines have been moved to a [distinct document](recommended-guidelines.md) for clarity purposes.

 ## Directives and Guidelines

 Draft work on baseline set of guidelines/directives for jurisdictions getting started with open source.